-Endometrial cancer - The use of unopposed estrogens in women with intact uteri has been associated with an increased risk of endometrial cancer.
+Endometrial cancer - The use of unopposed estrogens in women with intact uteri has been associated with an increased risk of endometrial cancer that appears dependent on duration of treatment and on estrogen dose.
 Clinical surveillance of all women taking estrogen/progestin combinations is important.

-Breast cancer - The use of estrogens and progestins by postmenopausal women has been reported to increase the risk of breast cancer.
+Breast cancer - The WHI study reported an increased risk of invasive breast cancer in women who took daily CE plus MPA compared to placebo.
+Consistent with the WHI clinical trials, observational studies have also reported an increased risk of breast cancer for estrogen plus progestin therapy and a smaller, but still increased risk, for estrogen-alone therapy after several years of use.
 The use of estrogen plus progestin has been reported to result in an increase in abnormal mammograms requiring further evaluation.